Reichstag fire: Dispute about Van der Lubbe's role

 In March 1973, the Swiss historian Walter Hofer organized a conference intended to rebut the claims made by Tobias.
 At the conference, Hofer claimed to have found evidence that some of the detectives who investigated the fire had been Nazis.
 Mommsen commented on Hofer's claims by stating: "Professor Hofer's rather helpless statement that the accomplices of Van der Lubbe 'could only have been Nazis' is tacit admission that the committee did not actually obtain any positive evidence in regard to the alleged accomplices' identity".
 Hans Mommsen also had a theory supporting Hofer, which was suppressed for political reasons, an act that he admitted was a serious breach of ethics.
-Mommsen concluded that the Nazi leadership was in a state of panic on the night of the Reichstag fire, and seemed to regard the fire as confirmation that a communist revolution was as imminent as they had claimed.
+Mommsen concluded that the Nazi leadership was in a state of panic on the night of the fire, and seemed to regard the fire as confirmation that a communist revolution was as imminent as they had claimed.

 In 1998, historian Ian Kershaw argued that nearly all historians agreed that Van der Lubbe had set the Reichstag on fire, that he had acted alone, and that the incident was merely a stroke of good luck for the Nazis.

 In 2014, historian Benjamin Carter Hett lamented that "Today the overwhelming consensus among historians who specialize in Nazi Germany remains that Marinus van der Lubbe burned the Reichstag all by himself".
 He has argued that Tobias' analysis is fundamentally flawed.
 Tobias undertook his study when tasked to defend West German police officials, who had investigated the initial fire as SS members.
 In doing so, Tobias disregarded any information from persons who had been targeted by the Nazi regime as biased while accepting the testimony of former SS members as objective, even though their post-war testimony is clearly contradicted by records from 1933.
 Furthermore, Hett showed that Tobias used his access to secret archives to coerce historians with opposing views by threatening to reveal compromising personal information.
 Hett argues that the most recent evidence makes clear that the fire could not have been the work of an individual and Hett feels there is far more evidence of Nazi collaboration than there is of a communist plot.
 Historian Richard J. Evans criticized Hett's claims giving a negative review of his book on the subject.

 In 2019, mainstream German outlet Deutsche Welle (DW) reported that according to the sworn testimony of SA stormtrooper Hans-Martin Lennings in 1955 that had recently resurfaced, Van Der Lubbe could not have started the fire because the Reichstag was already on fire when he arrived with Van Der Lubbe, supporting new scholarship re-examining the subject.